sjvermeu/sjvermeu.github.io/content/pending/the-pleasures-of-having-DTAP.md

-It is a common misconception that a development-oriented system or service has a lower SLA or lower risk profile than production, and infrastructure architecture should make clear that there is a difference between the systems that host the products or code under review, and the systems that facilitate the functionality needed within the environment.
+It is a common misconception that a development-oriented system or service has a lower SLA or lower risk profile than production, and infrastructure architecture should make clear that there is a difference between the systems that host the products or code under review and the systems that facilitate the functionality needed within the environment.

 **Static cost is a major inhibitor for implementing DTAP**